bxbrenden/four-equations-puzzle/README.md

 Slightly annoyed, I gave up, sanitized my hands, and vowed I'd solve it later with a computer.

 ## Number of Possible Solutions
-The way to calculate the total number of possible solutions to this puzzle is with factorials.
+The way to calculate the total number of possible block arrangements in this puzzle is with factorials.
 There are 9 starting blocks to choose from.
 After you choose one, there are 8 remaining blocks.
 After you choose another, there are 7 remaining, and so on until you run out.

-That means that the number of possible solutions is `9!` or "nine factorial".
+That means that the number of possible arrangements is `9!` or "nine factorial".
 This can be written as:
 ```
 9 x 8 x 7 x 6 x 5 x 4 x 3 x 2 x 1